openmetalio/openmetal-docs/docs/engineers-notes/multiport-manual.md

 ```

-This file will include the ip routes for your secondary routing table( in this
+This file will include the IP routes for your secondary routing table(in this
 example called port2).

-You will also remove the secondary interface eth1 ip routes from the main routing
+You will also remove the secondary interface eth1 IP routes from the main routing
 table.

-To finalize, you will add the ip rules for your routing table.
+To finalize, you will add the IP rules for your routing table.

 Create a systemd service unit file (e.g., /etc/systemd/system/policy-routing.service):